toufique69/Restaurant_Search_Menu_Generator/README.md

 - Clone the Repository.
 - Run the Streamlit App using PyCharm or any Python Environment Supportable IDE.
 - Add your OpenAI API Secret Key in secret_key.py file.
-- Type streamlit run main.py to Run in Local Machine.
+- Type streamlit run main.py using Terminal to Run it in Local Machine.
-- Use the simple interface to start creating restaurant names and menus.
+- Use the Simple Interface to Start Creating Restaurant Names and Menus.